BetonQuest/BetonQuest/docs/Documentation/Reference/Objectives-List.md

 __Syntax__: `damage <amount> [action] [type] [min] [interval] [unit]`
 __Description__: The player has to deal or receive damage (or both) to progress the objective.

 The objective tracks the cumulative amount of damage dealt or taken, rather than the number of hits.
-Each qualifying damage event adds its value directly to the objective's progress.
+Each damage event that meets the requirements adds its value directly to the objective's progress, maintaining decimal precision to the hundredths place.

 | Parameter                      | Type                          | Explanation                                                                                                                                           |
 |--------------------------------|-------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|
 | amount  <br>[Number]           | Required                      | Total accumulated damage                                                                                                                              |